sap-tutorials/Tutorials/tutorials/abap-environment-business-partner/abap-environment-business-partner.md

   2. Enter Business User email and password and click on Log on.

       business user requires the `SAP_BR_BUPA_MASTER_SPECIALIST` business role.
-      This User has the same email-address for both S/4 HANA and SAP Cloud Platform ABAP environment.
+      This User has the same email-address for both S/4 HANA and SAP Cloud Platform ABAP Environment.

       ![Log On](Picture11.png)